kenellorando/cadence/README.md

 ## 🏃 Get Started

 ### Requirements
 1. You must have Docker installed.
-If you are running Docker on a Linux server, additionally install the [Compose plugin](https://docs.docker.com/compose/install/linux/).
+If you are on a Linux server, install the [Compose plugin](https://docs.docker.com/compose/install/linux/).

 ### Installation
 1. Edit `cadence/config/cadence.env`.